-Most recently Ross was Dramaturge and Director for Red Dragonfly Productions' Taking Flight New Writing Competition and Festival, mentoring and providing dramaturgic advice and guidance to new writers from the British East Asian, South Asian and South East Asian communities in the UK.
-The production sold-out in London's New Diorama Theatre and garnered two 4 stars reviews from Everything Theatre and LiveTheatreUK.
+From 2017-2018, Ross is Dramaturge and Director for Red Dragonfly Productions' Taking Flight New Writing Competition and Festival, mentoring and providing dramaturgic advice and guidance to new writers from the British East Asian, South Asian and South East Asian communities in the UK.
+The 2017 production sold-out in London's New Diorama Theatre and garnered two 4 stars reviews from Everything Theatre and LiveTheatreUK.
 The last year of Taking Flight is touring to Greenwich, Newhaven and Buxton Fringe as part of Nomad Festival June-July 2019 and to Everyman Cheltenham in June 2019.

 Ross' critically acclaimed adaptation of Henry Fielding's Tom Jones has been licensed by California based LA Theatre Works, to be produced as a radio play, and his play Casualties, directed by Harry Burton, was chosen for the opening season of the new Park Theatre at Finsbury Park in 2013, and was nominated for OffWestend Award-Best New Play.
 It is published by Methuen Drama.